Connect with us

 It also sets up a potential tax cut battle at the Capitol — with Speaker Philip Gunn and Gov. Tate Reeves pushing for elimination of the state income tax over time, although they have disagreed on particulars.

 “This plan is simple, straightforward and sustainable — all the things you want addressed,” said Lt.
 Gov. Delbert Hosemann.
-“This addresses the inflation and cost of living increases you at the grocery store and when you fill your gas tank, and it addresses teacher raises, and needs we have as well.”
+“This addresses the inflation and cost of living increases hitting you at the grocery store and when you fill your gas tank, and it addresses teacher raises, infrastructure and health care needs we have as well.”

 “We are not interested in a token tax reduction that returns only a portion to our citizens without eliminating it,” Gunn said.
 “The governor has made similar statements.
 We will be coming forward soon with analysis showing the difference in the two plans.
 We still believe our plan is real, conservative tax relief.”